zaptrem/react-native-nearby-api/README.md

 #### iOS

-- To utilize the Nearby SDK, `NearbyMessages` need to be linked to the project.
+- To utilize the Nearby SDK, `NearbyMessages` needs to be linked to the project.
 Look to the example for Cocoapods usage.
   ```
   cd ios/
   pod init